jdaloia1/DevOps-Training/Labs/Day-1/Intro-To-GIT/GitLab.md

 2. Navigate now to visual studio code.

 3. Once in Visual Studio Code run the following short cut "CTRL SHIFT G"
-    - This will bring up the GIT extension, then select "Clone a repostiory"
+    - This will bring up the GIT extension, then select "Clone a repostiory".
+You can also click the three dots at the top of the source control panel and select "clone" from the drop down menu

 4. Paste the URL into the box that is asking for the URL
      - Then select "Clone from Git Hub"

-5. Now select a folder on your workstation to clone the code too, (Make sure it is in a suitbale location i.e. not on the root of the C Drive)
+5. Now select a folder on your PC to clone the code too, (Make sure it is in a suitbale location i.e. not on the root of the C Drive)

-The repostory is now cloned and be accessed using the Visual Studio Code
+The repository is now cloned and be accessed using the Visual Studio Code

 #